-Following the release of this document will be a "Call for Entries" (CFE) for each individual contest.
-Each CFE outlines additional rules, exceptions, and clarifications specific to that individual contest.
-This document and a respective competition's CFE collectively form the "Rule Book" of that individual competition for the entry year.
+Along with the release of this document, NATAS publishes a "Call for Entries" (CFE) for each individual contest.
+Each CFE outlines additional rules, exceptions, and clarifications specific to the respective individual contest.
+This document and a respective competition's CFE collectively form the "Rule Book" of any one individual competition for the entry year.